phaustin/climate_students_eoas/content/gradsyllabus.rst

    - Labs: Notebook 24: Ice-albedo feedback and Snowball Earth in the EBM Notebook 26: Coupled Dynamics in the CESM
            Notebook: analysis of CESM large ensemble data: https://github.com/NCAR/cesm-lens-aws
-               - follow this link to run a jupyter notebook on Pangeo: https://aws-uswest2-binder.pangeo.io/v2/gh/NCAR/cesm-lens-aws/binder-config?urlpath=git-pull?repo=https://github.com/NCAR/cesm-lens-aws%26amp%3Bbranch=main%26amp%3Burlpath=lab/tree/cesm-lens-aws/%3Fautodecode
+               - follow this link to run a jupyter notebook on `Pangeo <https://aws-uswest2-binder.pangeo.io/v2/gh/NCAR/cesm-lens-aws/binder-config?urlpath=git-pull?repo=https://github.com/NCAR/cesm-lens-aws%26amp%3Bbranch=main%26amp%3Burlpath=lab/tree/cesm-lens-aws/%3Fautodecode>`_
                - log in with github account - create one for free if you don’t already have one

    - Optional notebook: Notebook 25: Ice-albedo feedback and Snowball Earth in the EBM